Welcome TO NEWMAN HALL!

 Newman’s parish life is marked by creativity, lay leadership, and deep theological engagement.
 Its traditions include:

-Seasonal decorations, including the towering Christmas tree and handmade Advent banners
+• Seasonal decorations, including giant fabric Advent banners

 In 2013, Newman welcomed FOCUS missionaries to strengthen campus outreach.
 Newman also contributes to diocesan efforts, including marriage preparation and racial justice initiatives.